kvinay7/interview-preparation/DEV.md

 ### **Autowiring:**
 Authowiring is a feature that allows Spring to automatically inject dependencies into beans, eliminating the need to explicitly specify dependencies through setter or constructor injection.

-  - **Autowire by Type** (`autowire="byType"` in XML): If a matching bean of the correct type exists, Spring will inject that bean.
+  - **Autowire by Type**: If a matching bean of the correct type exists, Spring will inject that bean.
 If there are multiple beans of the same type, Spring will throw an exception unless qualified with `Qualifier` or by providing more precise configuration.
      ```xml
      <bean id="car" class="com.example.Car" autowire="byType">
        <constructor-arg value="BMW" />